 Notes to editors

-For further information on the Tower of London or the role of Constable, please contact the Press Office
+For further information contact the Tower of London Press Office on 020 3166 6166 or email: firstname.lastname@example.org

-Generic Historic Royal Palaces images can also be viewed and downloaded immediately and for free by registering on the website hrp.newsteam.co.uk
+Factsheets and images illustrating the Henry VIII: Dressed to Kill exhibition are available from the Press Office.
+Generic Historic Royal Palaces images can also be viewed and downloaded immediately and for free by registering on the website http://hrp.newsteam.co.uk

 Historic Royal Palaces